-An employee shall serve an initial probationary period consisting of six (6) consecutive months.
+An employee shall serve an initial probationary period consisting of six (6) consecutive months

 Employees must be in an active work status to volunteer for re-classification.
-Any changes in reclassification will not change the employee's beginning date of accrual for vacation leave, sick leave, or floating holiday leave.
+Any changes in reclassification will not change the employee's leave accrual rates.